 Medical marijuana can help relieve the symptoms of ALS.
 Amyotrophic lateral sclerosis (ALS) is a fatal disease that causes nerve cells in the brain and spinal cord to gradually deteriorate.
-This leads to muscle weakness and paralysis, and eventually the loss of ability to control voluntary movement.
-ALS is also known as Lou Gehrig's disease.

 Muscle weakness, twitching, and spasms